phluid61/internet-drafts/file-scheme/draft.md

 of {{RFC3986}}, which post-dates all previous specifications.

-As a special case, the "file-auth" rule can match the string "localhost" or the empty string in the URI's authority component; this is interpreted as "the machine from which the URI is being interpreted," exactly as if no authority was present.
+As a special case, the "file-auth" rule can match the string "localhost" or the empty string; either value is interpreted as "the machine from which the URI is being interpreted," exactly as if no authority was present.
+To maximise compatibility with previous specifications, implementations MAY choose to include an empty "file-auth".

 Systems exhibit different levels of case-sensitivity.
 Unless the file system is known to be case-insensitive, implementations MUST maintain